EssiumLLC/lib-xenqu-nodejs/README.md

 npm install @essium-llc/lib-xenqu-nodejs
 ```
 ### Usage

+> [!WARNING]
+> There was a breaking change from v1 to v2 of the client.
+The `boot` method is now a static member of the XenquAPI class, accessed through the `.boot` method.

 There are 4 ways to initialize your API instance:

 1. Create an API Instance using a Private Key: